pratik4573/Multi-tool-ai-assistant/README.md

-# Pratik AI — Personal Offline AI Assistant
+# Pratik AI — Intelligent Multi-Tool Personal AI Assistant

 Pratik AI is a modular, offline-first personal AI assistant that supports text and voice conversation, knows you personally through your own documents